Hermann Kövess von Kövessháza

 Hermann Albin Josef Freiherr Kövess von Kövessháza (kövessházi báró Kövess Hermann; 30 March 1854 – 22 September 1924) was the final, and completely ceremonial, Commander-in-Chief of the Austro-Hungarian Army.
-He served as a generally competent and unremarkable commander in the Austro-Hungarian Army and was close to retirement in 1914 when the First World War broke out and he was given a command post.
+He served as a generally competent and unremarkable commander in the Austro-Hungarian Army and was close to retirement in 1914.
+It was during this time when the First World War broke out and he was given a command post.

 Personal life

 Kövess' father was a senior military officer living in Temesvár, Kingdom of Hungary, Austrian Empire (now Timișoara, Romania).
 His mother came from Fogaras (now Făgăraș, Romania), where her Thuringian father worked as a pharmacist; her mother was a Transylvanian Saxon from Hermannstadt (now Sibiu, Romania).
 He married the Baroness Eugenie Hye von Glunek in 1892 and they had 3 sons; Adalbert, who was killed in action in 1914 and Géza and Jenő who served as artillery officers.

 Military career

-He enrolled into a cadet institute at Hainburg in 1865, and, after spending some time there and at the academy in Znaim, he moved to the Imperial and Royal Technical Military Academy in Vienna in 1869.
+He enrolled into a cadet institute at Hainburg in 1865, and, after spending some time there and at the academy in Znojmo, he moved to the Imperial and Royal Technical Military Academy in Vienna in 1869.
 He passed the courses at the academy with fair success and received an accelerated promotion to captain.
+He graduated in 1872.

 He led his first military expedition in 1882 on a mission to suppress a mutiny in Dalmatia and was commended by the Emperor Francis Joseph I of Austria with a Merit Medal and also received a Knights Cross of the Order of the Italian Crown that same year.
 After the campaign he failed his next examination and was transferred into the infantry.
-His good performance during his service with the infantry provided him with quick promotions to major in 1890 and then to lieutenant colonel in 1894 and soon after to colonel.
+His good performance during his service with the infantry provided him with quick promotions to major in 1890 and then to lieutenant colonel in 1894.
+Soon after, he was promoted to colonel in 1896.

+He was promoted to the rank of Major General in October 1902 and Lieutenant Field Marshal on 1 November 1907.
+He had taken command of the 12th Corps in Nagyszeben by 24 June 1911.
+He was promoted to the rank of General of the Infantry in 1911.